-- a.
-Project Summary (maximum of 1/3 page) - Describe project's objectives, main activities, stakeholders and expected results. - b.
+a.
+Project Summary (maximum of 1/3 page)

+Describe project's objectives, main activities, stakeholders and expected results.

+b.
 General information about applicant organization (maximum of 1 page)

-Main areas of expertise - describe your organization's main competencies, especially concerning transitional justice initiatives, access to justice, rule of law, and engaging with victims.
+Main areas of expertise - describe your organization's main competencies, especially on providing victims with information on their rights.
+Print and distribute public outreach materials on transitional justice mechanism.
 Describe your organization's mission.

-- c.
-Relevant experience (maximum of 1 page) Describe the work performed by your organization that demonstrates its capability to meet the objectives of the proposed project. - d.
-Problem analysis (maximum of 1⁄2 page) Describe the main problem(s) that your proposed project will aim to address. - e.
-Project objectives (maximum of 1⁄2 page) Describe your proposed project's goals and objectives. - f.
-Expected results (maximum of 1⁄2 page) Describe specific results that you plan to achieve with your project.
-Please make them SMART: Specific Measureable Achievable Relevant Time-bound. - g.
-Target audience (maximum of 1⁄2 page) Describe the project's main target audience as well as other stakeholders.
+c.
+Relevant experience (maximum of 1 page)

+Describe the work performed by your organization that demonstrates its capability to meet the objectives of the proposed project.

+d.
+Problem analysis (maximum of 1⁄2 page)

+Describe the main problem(s) that your proposed project will aim to address.

+e.
+Project objectives (maximum of 1⁄2 page)

+Describe your proposed project's goals and objectives.

+f.
+Expected results (maximum of 1⁄2 page)

+Describe specific results that you plan to achieve with your project.
+Please make them SMART: Specific Measureable Achievable Relevant Time-bound.

+g.
+Target audience (maximum of 1⁄2 page)

+Describe the project's main target audience as well as other stakeholders.
 Please also describe how they will be engaged.
-Explain if and how your project will cooperate with relevant government bodies. - h.
-Project Activities (maximum of 1 page) Briefly describe the form and content of the activities that will be carried out during project implementation to reach its objectives. - i.
-Organizational capacity improvement (maximum of 1⁄2 page) Explain how this project will help to strengthen your organization's capacity. - j.
-Work Plan (maximum of 3 pages) Please include a work plan (preferably in table form) that contains specific activities to be undertaken, when they are planned to be implemented and by whom. - k.
-Project Monitoring and Evaluation (maximum of 1⁄2 page) Please include a monitoring and evaluation framework (preferably in table form) that describe how you will monitor project implementation and evaluate its results.
-Such a framework can include a baseline, qualitative and quantitative indicators, as well as means and moments of verification. - Budget (maximum of 2 pages) Provide an activity-based project budget in SSP/USD.
+Explain if and how your project will cooperate with relevant government bodies.

+h.
+Project Activities (maximum of 1 page)

+Briefly describe the form and content of the activities that will be carried out during project implementation to reach its objectives.

+i.
+Organizational capacity improvement (maximum of 1⁄2 page)

+Explain how this project will help to strengthen your organization's capacity.

+j.
+Work Plan (maximum of 3 pages)

+Please include a work plan (preferably in table form) that contains specific activities to be undertaken, when they are planned to be implemented and by whom.

+k.
+Project Monitoring and Evaluation (maximum of 1⁄2 page)

+Please include a monitoring and evaluation framework (preferably in table form) that describe how you will monitor project implementation and evaluate its results.
+Such a framework can include a baseline, qualitative and quantitative indicators, as well as means and moments of verification.

+I. Budget (maximum of 2 pages)

+Provide an activity-based project budget in SSP/USD.